Veronica Giuliani: Veneration

 Veronica Giuliani was beatified by Pope Pius VII on 17 June 1804 and was canonized by Pope Gregory XVI on 26 May 1839.
 She is usually represented in art crowned with thorns and embracing the cross.
 Her body remained incorrupt for several years but was eventually destroyed by a flood; her relics are now placed in a lifelike figure.

 A Lebanese religious, Brother Emmanuel, came upon her writings in 1994 while serving at a monastery in Deir al-Zour, Syria.
-Emmanuel founded a congregation, the Little Servants of the Immaculate Heart of Mary, in 2015 and he believes Giuliani "has chosen Lebanon as a country to begin, or to intensify, her mission because Lebanon loves Our Lady a lot and has a very deep relationship with Mary".
+Emmanuel founded a congregation, the Little Servants of the Immaculate Heart of Mary, in 2015.
+He believed Giuliani "has chosen Lebanon as a country to begin, or to intensify, her mission because Lebanon loves Our Lady a lot and has a very deep relationship with Mary".
 As of 2016, there are seven nuns and four brothers in the congregation.
 Banners throughout the country proclaimed "A saint rises up in Lebanon!" heralding the first church in the world outside of Italy dedicated to Saint Veronica Giuliani.
 The newly built church, in Ksaibe, Lebanon, was consecrated on 9 July 2016, the saint's feast day.